emackie9/nestjs-decorators/README.md

 # nestjs-decorators

-Additional decorators intended for use with [NestJS](https://nestjs.com/) framework.
+A variety of decorators, pipes and transformers intended for use with [NestJS](https://nestjs.com/) framework.

 Included with each decorator are Swagger `ApiProperty` definitions to reduce boiler plate in DTOs.